gassmoeller/BSSC/README.md

 ## What is BSSC?

-BSSC is a series of guides / tutorial modules that are developed with the support of the Better Scientific Software project ([BBSw](https://bssw.io/)).
+BSSC is a series of guides that are developed with the support of the Better Scientific Software project ([BBSw](https://bssw.io/)).
+The articles collect knowledge about growing and managing the community around a scientific software project and make this knowledge accessible to current and future maintainers.
-The guides collect knowledge about managing the community around a scientific software project and make this knowledge accessible to maintainers and potential maintainers.
-The tutorials will teach this knowledge in small modules that are accessible to scientists.
-Thus, if you are currently maintaining a scientific software project, or think about starting one, we hope to have some useful information for you.
+The tutorials are split into small modules for better accessibility.
+If you are currently maintaining a scientific software project, or think about starting one, we hope to have some useful information for you.

-We use a [questionnaire](modules/community_self_assessment.md) that helps us investigate which policies make Sciencitific Software Communities more successful.
-Answers from common projects will be included in the modules below, but if you are interested feel free to read through them, and think about how your own project addresses these challenges.
-We are also interested in getting feedback about successful policies you have implemented in your projects.
+Note: There is a lot of information about managing open source projects in general, and about technical best practices for software development (see [Resources](#resources)).
+BSSC is specifically for *managing communities* of *scientific* software.
+We provide links to general resources, but do not discuss them in detail.

 ## Current List of Modules